isgasho/rbkcrack/README.md

 Having a zip archive `encrypted.zip` with the entry `cipher` being the ciphertext and `plain.zip` with the entry `plain` as the known plaintext, rbkcrack can be run like this:

     rbkcrack -C encrypted.zip -c cipher -P plain.zip -p plain

+Or use `-a` option to let rbkcrack search entry automatically

+    rbkcrack -C encrypted.zip -P plain.zip -a

 #### From files